 Students who require special services, equipment or seating arrangements because of a disability or pregnancy, need to contact the Graduate School Office at (301) 696-3600 or via e-mail at hoodgrad@hood.edu.
-Accommodations will be made for persons having documented disabilities by the Disability Services Coordinator.
+Accommodations will be made for persons having documented disabilities by the disability services coordinator.

 - The Questions.
 Comprehensive examination questions are written by the instructor of each course. - Assembling the Examination.
 In consultation with the student, the adviser, the department chair or program director prepares the comprehensive examination.
 Ordinarily, the test questions are drawn from one department.
 Occasionally, questions are drawn from several departments and appropriate department chairs are expected to assist the advisers in obtaining questions.
 Only one question may come from a basic human sciences course.
 The examination is presented to the Graduate School at least two weeks in advance of the scheduled examination.
 Comprehensive examination envelopes are assembled for each student.
 Identifying information and general instructions are on the envelope.
 The questions, specific directions and blue examination booklets are placed in each envelope. - Administration of the Examination.
-Comprehensive examinations are administered four times each year.
+Comprehensive examinations are administered four times each year; two days in April and two days in November.
 Ordinarily, the examinations are scheduled during the spring and fall semesters.
 The exact dates of the examinations are published in the College calendar for each year.
 The place of administration of the comprehensive examination will be announced.
 Students may choose to answer their examination questions in blue examination booklets provided or type them using Hood College desktop computers in the examination room.
+Personal computers are not permitted.